ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Percentage of sampling.
 When a sample is provided, a sample of matching records is returned.
 If `sample=0.1` then 10% of records are returned.
 The sampling is random: repeated calls will not only return different records, but will likely also vary slightly in number of returned records.
 When count is also specified, count is applied to the number of returned records, not the sampled records.
 So, with `sample=0.05` and `count=7`, when there is a total of 100 records available, approximately 5 will be returned.
 When there are 1000 records, 7 will be returned.
 When there are 10,000 records, 7 will be returned.
 The default value is `1`.

 `--timestamps`
 :   Set the format in which response timestamps are returned.
-Valid values: `unix`, `unixnano`, `rfc3339`.
+Valid values are `unix`, `unixnano` and `rfc3339`.

 `-i, --instance`
 :   Instance name or ID.
 If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.